ZzhanLi/DS_Portfolio_Zhan-Li/recommender_system/readme.md

 ## Background

-This project aims to enhance the user experience and satisfaction in news reading by developing a personalized news recommendation system.
-With the vast amount of news content available online, users often struggle to find news that is relevant to their interests.
-Therefore, building an efficient and accurate news recommendation system is crucial for improving user engagement and loyalty.
+The goal of this project is to create a tailored news recommendation system that will improve the reading experience and happiness of users.
+Users frequently struggle to obtain news that is relevant to their interests due to the abundance of news information available online.
+Thus, increasing user engagement and loyalty requires creating an accurate and effective news recommendation system.

 To address this challenge, a news recommendation system challenge was organized.
 The challenge provided participants with a dataset of real user browsing behavior, including the text content, timestamp, and category of news articles.